-- Please be sure the emergency number where parents can be contacted for any emergency is updated and accurate. - No child will be released from school without parent or guardian permission, ID will be required to check a student out of school. - Please plan your vacations, dental, and doctor appointments at times which will not conflict with your child's education. - Excessive absences will result in possible referral to court for educational neglect and/or truancy referral.
+- •Please be sure the emergency number where parents can be contacted for any emergency is updated and accurate. - •No child will be released from school without parent or guardian permission, ID will be required to check a student out of school. - •Please plan your vacations, dental, and doctor appointments at times that will not conflict with your child's education. - Excessive absences will result in possible court referrals for educational neglect and/or truancy referral.